 In February 2005, Ritsuko and I traveled to Japan.
 We covered a lot of ground in the two weeks that we were there.

 Leaving home at 6am, we flew to Chicago O'Hare, where we caught a non-stop, 13 hour flight to Tokyo Narita airport.
-Immediately upon landing in Tokyo, we took a train from Narita airport to Tokyo station, where we caught the last bullet train that would get us all the way down to Okayama in time to catch a sleeper train that slowly traveled through western Honshu and along the Pacific coast of Kyushu.
+Immediately upon landing in Tokyo, we took a train from Narita airport to Tokyo station, where we caught the last Shinkansen that would get us all the way down to Okayama in time to catch a sleeper train that slowly traveled through western Honshu and along the Pacific coast of Kyushu.
 Early in the morning, we had just about enough of the sleeper train, and got off in Oita, where we had breakfast, and caught a limited express to Miyazaki.

 She was looking out at the beautiful, mountainous Pacific coast near Oita